 Answers:

-2. Name the colors of the national flag of Russia and the order in which they are placed on the flag.
+2. Name the colors of the national flag of Russia and the order in which they are located on the flag.

-3. What do the colors of the national flag of Russia symbolize?
+3. What do the colors of the Russian national flag symbolize?

-4. What is the first line of the national anthem of Russia.
+4. Name the first line of the Russian national anthem.

 Goals:

-1. To instill in children a respectful attitude towards the state symbols of Russia, the Constitution, the basic law of the country.
+1. To instill in children a respectful attitude towards the state symbols of Russia, the Constitution - the fundamental law of the country.

-2. Expand students' understanding of their home country.
+2. Expand students' understanding of their native country.

-3. To acquaint children with the new concepts of “standard”, “banner”, “vexillology”.
+3. Introduce children to the new concepts of “standard”, “banner”, “vexillology”.

 (Slide 1) State symbols have their own history.
-In their development, they have come a long way, they had a deep meaning, their creators were driven by wonderful and kind ideas.
+They have come a long way in their development, they had a deep meaning, their creators were motivated by wonderful and kind ideas

 (Slide 2) At the sound of the anthem, the heart begins to beat excitedly.
-Sports fans resolutely paint their faces in "state" colors.
-Competition winners often shed tears when the flag of their home country flies up.
+Sports fans resolutely paint their faces in “state” colors.
+Competition winners are often brought to tears when the flag of their home country flies up.

-(Slide 3 ) All these manifestations of pride and love for their homeland are expressed through respect for its symbols.
-Without their veneration, without knowledge of their history, without understanding, the meaning inherent in them, the social and personal development of a young citizen of Russia is impossible.
+(Slide 3 ) All these manifestations of pride and love for one’s homeland are expressed through respect for its symbols.
+Without their reverence, without knowledge of their history, without understanding the meaning inherent in them, the social and personal development of a young citizen of Russia is impossible.

 Today we will talk about one of the symbols of Russia - the flag.

-(Slide 4) In the era of the Great geographical discoveries, sailors and travelers set the flags of their states on new lands.
+(Slide 4) During the era of the Great Geographical Discoveries, sailors and travelers planted the flags of their states on new lands.
 Thus denoting the possessions of their countries.

-(Slide 5) When the Norwegian explorer R. Amundsen was the first to reach the South Pole in 1911, he planted the flag of Norway there as a symbol that the honor of discovering the South Pole belongs to the Norwegians.
+(Slide 5) When the Norwegian explorer R. Amundsen was the first to reach the South Pole in 1911, he planted the Norwegian flag there as a symbol that the honor of discovering the South Pole belonged to the Norwegians.

-(Slide 6) When in 1969, for the first time in the history of mankind, American astronauts set foot on the surface of the Moon, the Americans hoisted the US flag there.
+(Slide 6) When in 1969, for the first time in human history, American astronauts set foot on the surface of the Moon, the Americans planted the US flag there.

-(Slide 7) The word "flag" is of Dutch origin and means "ship's flag".
-Indeed, there is much in common between the flag and the banner: both are a cloth with various emblems and inscriptions attached to a pole or cord.
+(Slide 7) The word "flag" is of Dutch origin and means "ship's ensign".
+Indeed, there is much in common between the flag and the banner: both are panels with various emblems and inscriptions, attached to a pole or cord.

 There are different flags.
 The world of flags is large and diverse.

-(Slide 8) The word "banner" comes from the word "sign, sign, sign."
-The banner is a sign of the one to whom it belongs, his symbol.
+(Slide 8) The word “banner” comes from the word “sign, sign, omen.”
+A banner is a sign of who it belongs to, its symbol.

 In medieval Russia, military units and military regalia were also called banners.
 Russian banners owe their origin to military affairs.

 The banner is a symbol of unification.
-The troops lined up around the battle flags.
-The banner meant the headquarters (tent) of the commander and the center of the battle order.
-The number of banners determined the number of troops.
+The troops lined up around battle flags.
+The banner signified the commander's headquarters (tent) and the center of the battle formation.
+The number of banners was used to determine the number of troops.

 (Slide 9) Raising the banner meant readiness for battle, lowering it meant admitting defeat.
-Therefore, in the battle, the soldiers sought to break through to the enemy banner in order to cut it down and capture it.
-The loss of the banner laid down a heavy shame on the entire military unit.
-The capture of the enemy banner in battle was considered a special distinction.
+Therefore, in the battle, the warriors tried to break through to the enemy banner in order to cut it down and capture it.
+The loss of the banner brought great shame to the entire military unit.
+Capturing the enemy's banner in battle was considered a special distinction.

-(Slide 10 ) Not only military units can have banners, there are also banners of organizations.
-There are differences between the banners and the flag.
+(Slide 10 ) Not only military units can have banners; there are also banners of organizations.
+There are differences between banners and flags.
 Flags are usually made from lighter material.
 They have simpler images.
-Banners can have different emblems and inscriptions, often complex compositions.
-Unlike flags, banners are not flown for a long time.
-They are stored rolled up and used in certain cases.
+The banners may have different emblems and inscriptions, often complex compositions.
+Unlike flags, banners are not hung for long periods of time.
+They are kept rolled up and used on specific occasions.

-(Slide 11) Banners are carried by certain people - standard-bearers.
-They guard the banner in battle.
-The banner is considered a symbol of a military unit or organization (we have a cadet school).
+(Slide 11) The banners are carried by certain people - standard bearers.
+They also guard the banner in battle.
+The banner is considered a symbol of a military unit or organization (in our case, a cadet school).

-The banner consists of several parts, the main thing is the cloth.
+The banner consists of several parts, the main thing being the panel.
 Usually the panels are rectangular, but they can have other shapes.
 The cloth is attached to the shaft, which is crowned with a pommel.
-The tops are made in the form of some kind of emblem.
+The pommel is made in the form of some kind of emblem.
 Ribbons, cords with tassels can also be attached to it.
-Emblems and inscriptions, as a rule, are drawn or hung on the banner and placed on both sides of it.
+Emblems and inscriptions are usually drawn or hung on the banner and placed on both sides.
 In this case, the front side is considered to be turned to the right of the shaft in relation to the viewer.

-(Slide 12) Standards are a variety of banners.
-Once upon a time, regimental banners in the cavalry were called standards, today the standard is the flag of the head of state, its leaders, accompanying them during the solemn ceremony.
-The standard has a smaller size than ordinary banners and flags.
-As a rule, the flag is square in shape.
+(Slide 12) Standards are a type of banner.
+Once upon a time, regimental banners in the cavalry were called standards; today, a standard is the flag of the head of state and his leaders, accompanying them during a solemn ceremony.
+The standard has a smaller panel size than ordinary banners and flags.
+As a rule, the panel of the standard is square in shape.

-Banners also belong to banners.
-The banner is a church banner.
-In fact, this is an icon depicted on the canvas.
-On the banners are usually placed the image of Christ, the Virgin, saints, the cross, as well as the texts of the Holy Scriptures and prayers.
-Banners are taken out during religious processions and other church rituals.
+Banners also include banners.
+A banner is a church banner.
+Essentially, this is an icon depicted on a canvas.
+Banners usually contain an image of Christ, the Mother of God, saints, a cross, as well as the texts of the Holy Scriptures and prayers.
+Banners are carried out during religious processions and other church rituals.
 In the old days, battle banners were also called banners.

-There is a historical science "vexillology" (from the Roman "vexillum" - banner), which studies the banners.
+There is a historical science “vexillology” (from the Roman “vexillum” - banner), which studies banners.

 Each country, as everyone knows, has its own flag.